AngeloJacobo/OpenLANE-Sky130-Physical-Design-Workshop/README.md

 Configurations on OpenLANE can be changed on the flight.
 For example, to change IO_mode to be not equidistant, use `% set ::env(FP_IO_MODE) 2;` on OpenLANE.
 The IO pins will not be equidistant on mode 2 (default of 1).
 Run floorplan again via `% run_floorplan` and view the def layout on magic.
 However, changing the configuration on the fly will not change the `runs/config.tcl`, the configuration will only be available on the current session.
 To echo current value of variable: `echo $::env(FP_IO_MODE)`

-#### Steps to design a CMOS inverter cell.
+### Steps to design a CMOS inverter cell
 1. SPICE deck = component connectivity (basically a netlist) of the CMOS inverter.
-2. SPICE deck values = W/L (0.375u/0.25u means width*(length of source and drain)* is 375nm and length*(distance between source and drain)* is 250nm).
-PMOS should be wider in width (2x or 3x) than NMOS ideally *(PMOS' hole is slower than NMOS' electron mobility so to match the rise and fall time PMOS must be thicker (less resistance thus higher mobility) than NMOS)*.
+2. SPICE deck values = value for W/L (0.375u/0.25u means width is 375nm and lengthis 250nm).
+PMOS should be wider in width(2x or 3x) than NMOS.
 The gate and supply voltages are normally a multiple of length (in the example, gate voltage can be 2.5V)
 3. Add nodes to surround each component and name it.
 This will be used in SPICE to identify a component.

+#### Notes:
+ - Width is the length of source and drain.
+Length is the distance between source and drain
+ - PMOS' hole carrier is slower than NMOS' electron carrier mobility, so to match the rise and fall time PMOS must be thicker (less resistance thus higher mobility) than NMOS
+ - A good refresher on MOSFETS and CMOS [is this video](https://www.youtube.com/watch?v=oSrUsM0hoPs) and [this site.](http://courseware.ee.calpoly.edu/~dbraun/courses/ee307/F02/02_Shelley/Section2_BasilShelley.htm)

-Spice deck netlist description
+### Spice deck netlist description

 ![image](https://user-images.githubusercontent.com/87559347/183240195-608727e5-2d04-4e44-ab4a-2df545cd13ea.png)